goradd/got/README.md

 - **Error Support**.
 You can call into go code that returns errors, and have the template stop at that point and return an error to your wrapper function.
 The template will output its text up to that point, allowing you to easily see where in the template the error occurred.
-- **Include Files and Fragments**.
+- **Include Files**.
 Templates can include other templates.
-You can also create named fragments that you can include at will, and you can define these fragments in include files.
 Specify a list of search directories for the include files, allowing you to put include files in a variety of locations, and have include files in one directory that override another directory.
+- **Custom Tags**.
+You can define named fragments that you can include at will, and you can define these fragments in include files.
+To use these fragments, you just use the name as the tag.
+This essentially gives you the ability to create your own template language.
+When you use a custom tag, you can also include parameters that will replace placeholders in your fragment, giving you even more power to your custom tags.

-Using other go libraries, you can have your templates compile when they are changed, you can use buffer pools to increase performance, you can write to io.Writers, and more.
-Since its go code, you can do what you imagine.
+Using other go libraries, you can have your templates compile when they are changed, use buffer pools to increase performance, write to io.Writers, and more.
+Since the templates become go code, you can do what you imagine.

 ## Install